 Robert S. Hertzberg is a partner with Pepper Hamilton LLP, resident in the Detroit and New York offices.
-He is co-chair of the firm’s Corporate Restructuring and Bankruptcy Practice Group.
+He is past co-chair of the firm’s Corporate Restructuring and Bankruptcy Practice Group.

 Mr. Hertzberg argued before the United States Supreme Court in January 2014; United States v.
 Quality Stores, Inc., Case No. 12-1408.